 Visa and Mastercard suspended operations in Russia in March 2022.
 Cards issued by Russian banks still carry these logos but don't process through the international networks.
 Your foreign-issued Visa or Mastercard — whether debit or credit — will decline at every Moscow terminal.

-This includes contactless payments, Apple Pay, and Google Pay linked to Visa or Mastercard accounts.
+This includes contactless payments, and Apple Pay or Google Pay linked to Visa or Mastercard accounts.
 The payment networks themselves are blocked, not just specific card types.
 A platinum rewards card fails exactly as a basic debit card does.

 American Express and Discover cards face the same block.
-The only international card network functioning in Moscow is UnionPay, issued primarily by Chinese banks and a small number of European institutions.
+The only international card network that still functions in Moscow is UnionPay, issued primarily by Chinese banks and a small number of other foreign institutions.

 What Payment Methods Actually Work in Moscow?

 Ruble cash remains the most reliable option.
 Every business accepts it, from the GUM department store to neighborhood bakeries near Gorky Park.
-ATMs dispense rubles, though finding one that accepts foreign cards requires specific knowledge we'll cover below.
+ATMs dispense rubles, though finding one that accepts foreign cards takes some knowledge we cover below.

 How Much Cash Should You Carry in Moscow?

-Moscow street crime rates sit well below Western European capitals, but pickpocketing clusters around Red Square, the Arbat pedestrian zone, and metro transfer stations during evening rush hours (5-7 PM).
+Moscow street-crime rates sit well below those of many Western European capitals, but pickpocketing clusters around Red Square, the Arbat pedestrian zone, and busy metro transfer stations during evening rush hour.
 Inside jacket pockets defeat most attempts; external backpack pockets do not.

 Where to Get Rubles: ATMs That Accept Foreign Cards

 Most Moscow ATMs reject foreign Visa and Mastercard.
-The machines accept the cards physically, process for 15-30 seconds, then return them with a generic error.
-This wastes time and triggers fraud alerts with your home bank.
+The machine accepts the card physically, processes for a while, then returns it with a generic error.
+This wastes time and can trigger fraud alerts with your home bank.

 Currency Exchange Offices

 Physical currency exchange (обмен валюты) works for euros, US dollars, British pounds, and Chinese yuan.
-Rates vary by 3-8% between offices within a single block.
-The pattern holds across Moscow: offices inside shopping centers (GUM, Okhotny Ryad mall) offer rates 4-5% worse than standalone street-level exchanges.
+Rates vary noticeably between offices, sometimes within a single block.
+As a rule, exchange desks inside shopping centers and at the airport offer worse rates than standalone street-level offices.

 Does Apple Pay or Google Pay Work in Moscow?